Microdosing: Apps To Help You Track Your Dosage

 Whether you’re an experienced microdoser or not, you will want to make sure that you go about it the right way.
 This means having a microdosing regimen and sticking to it.
 This article will describe what a microdosing regimen might look like.
 It will also describe how you can keep track of your dosage using a drug dose tracking app.
 There are different drug dose tracking apps to choose from, so we’ll highlight the best ones available.

 A microdosing regimen involves choosing a drug dosage, firstly.
 Secondly, you need to choose what days to take your microdose on.
 A microdosing regimen allows you to microdose in a structured way.
 Many people believe they get the most out of the practice by microdosing in this way.
+After all, finding the proper shrooms dosage, or any other psychedelic dose, varies by person.

 James Fadiman, a psychedelic researcher and pioneer of microdosing, has developed a regimen that is quite standard now among microdosers.
 The Fadiman approach involves microdosing once every three days.
 Patients follow a ‘one day on, two days off’ regime for about a month.
 Patients maintain this two-day gap between microdosing days for two reasons: